 Wait it out

-If you’ve tried everything under the sun to get your toddler to warm up to haircuts and nothing works, it’s possible that she just isn&;t ready.
+If you’ve tried everything under the sun to get your toddler to warm up to haircuts and nothing works, it’s possible that he just isn&;t ready.
 Some children just hate haircuts!
 Others are really sensitive to noises and being touched, which can make a haircut legitimately terrifying.
-A child with a sensory processing disorder, for instance, might take years before she is really comfortable with a haircut.
+A child with a sensory processing disorder, for instance, might take years before he is really comfortable with a haircut.

 - Bassett, Hannah K.; Dorwart, Elizabeth.
 “Sensory Processing Disorder.”
 Developmental-Behavioral Pediatrics.
 Stanford Medicine.
 November 5, 2013. http://dbpeds.stanford.edu/content/dam/sm/neonatology/documents/Sensory%20Processing%20Disorder_110513.pdf